-The Pyrenees have often served as a dramatic battlefield for the Tour de France and, starting on July 10, the final week of the 2021 edition will see five stages in these mountains.
-For cycling enthusiasts the Pyrenees experience is a must-do, and a new book by Peter Cossins provides an insider's look at some great riding.
+Wilder and woolier than the Alps, the Pyrenees have often served as a dramatic battlefield for the Tour de France and the first week of the 2023 edition has seen stages in these mountains.
+For cycling enthusiasts unafraid of climbing, the Pyrenees experience is a must-do, and an excellent book by Peter Cossins provides an insider’s look at some great riding.

 Nestled between the infamous Col du Tourmalet and Col de Peyresourde in the beautiful Hautes-Pyrénées, the Col d’Aspin has a long and illustrious history with the Tour de France, first featuring in the race as part of the inaugural mountain stage (a mere 326km from from Luchon to Bayonne dubbed the Circle of Death) in 1910.